Last Updated on July 13, 2023

 Come Back for More Things to Do on Topsail Island!

-However, that could be changing as folks continue discovering this awesome island and all the things to do here.
+However, that could change as folks continue discovering this remarkable island and everything to do here.
 Even though we all want multiple return visits to Topsail, I’m sure there’s plenty of room for everyone to enjoy it for the foreseeable future.

 Have you ever been to this piece of paradise?
 If so, what are your favorite things to do on Topsail Island?
 You can let us know here in the comments or by email.

 Don’t forget to share your Topsail Island adventures in our North Carolina Travel Facebook Group!

 These towns are perfect for a quick getaway from Topsail Island, or a great stop on your way to your rental.

 - Sneads Ferry (10 minutes from North Topsail Beach): You’ll pass through Sneads Ferry if you drive straight to North Topsail Beach.
 This town straddles the New River and has some great seafood restaurants, including Salty Sistas and Riverview Cafe.
 Dear locals, please don’t criticize us for mentioning Riverview Cafe.
 It’s too good to ignore!

 - Hampstead (20 minutes away from Surf City): ArtExposure is a wonderful gallery and showcase of the area artists.
 Eastern Outfitters has everything you need for the outdoors, including hunting, fishing, boating, and more gear.

 - Burgaw (50 minutes away from Surf City): Burgaw is the county seat of Pender County and an adorable small town with a charming historic district.
 Trees dot the historic streets, making it an excellent walkable downtown.
 In June, the NC Blueberry Festival is held in Burgaw.
 Fresh blueberries, a BBQ cook-off, blueberry-themed shopping, and so much more await during this celebration!